7 Small Changes that Will Make a Big Difference in Your Life

 CLEAN UP AFTER YOURSELF RIGHT AWAY

 Swap complaining for feeling thankful and watch your life change.
-Regardless of your current circumstances, there are people who would would trade places with you in a heartbeat.
+This is one the biggest small life changes you can make.
+Regardless of your current circumstances, there are people who would trade places with you in a heartbeat.
 Make it a daily habit to feel thankful for things like your health, your job, your loved ones.
 Every night, before you go to sleep, think about one, best thing that happened to you that day and say “thank you, thank you, thank you.”
 This practice really changed my life- I started noticing and acknowledging all these amazing things that I used to take for granted.
 If you practice gratitude daily, for a month, I guarantee that you’ll notice your life change.

 GET UP EARLY

 To me, getting an early start to your day is not about arriving to work early or getting more things done before your day officially “starts”.
 It’s about having those extra few minutes just for yourself, to really enjoy that morning coffee, to have a light stretch get a positive attitude and prepare yourself for the day ahead.
 You can try doing this even if you don’t consider yourself a morning person, even as little as 15 minutes of extra time in the morning can make a huge difference.